How to Save on Your Utilities and Water Bills

-Whether you have city water or get your water from a well, there are costs for your water.
+Whether you have city water or get your water from a well, there are costs for your water in Kansas City.
 With city water, you typically get a monthly bill that includes your water usage along with sewer fees.
 For homes with wells, it costs electricity to pump the water out of the ground into the home.
 You also have added costs of maintenance of the good system and your septic tank.

 In addition, both types of methods have costs for heating hot water in a hot water heater and operating a whole house water filtration system.
 There are several things you can do to reduce utilities and water bills while also helping to conserve water.